derpdead/vue-windowing/README.md

 ## NestedList

 Wrapper for VirtualScroll.
 It adds simple functionality of flattening passed items.
+Allowing to render tree data structures.

 Example: